vercel/next.js/examples/with-sentry/README.md

 This is an example showing how to use [Sentry](https://sentry.io) to catch & report errors on both client + server side.

-- `_app.js` renders on both the server and client.
-It initializes Sentry to catch any unhandled exceptions
+- Sentry is initialized by the [experimental Plugins API](https://github.com/vercel/next.js/discussions/9133), which also captures unhandled exceptions
-- `_error.js` is rendered by Next.js while handling certain types of exceptions for you.
-It is overridden so those exceptions can be passed along to Sentry
+- `next.config.js` enables source maps and uploads them to Sentry in production
-- `next.config.js` enables source maps in production for Sentry and swaps out `@sentry/node` for `@sentry/browser` when building the client bundle
+- The `now-build` step in `package.json` deletes the source maps from Vercel so they aren't publicly available

 ## Deploy your own